LakshmiLavanyaKasturi/MyWritings/bitcoin.md

 ## Invention of Bitcoin:

-Bitcoins are created using Bitcoin mining.
+Bitcoins are created with the process of mining which is most popularly called as Bitcoin mining.
 Computational resources are used to efficiently mine the bitcoins.

-This is a combination of traditional block chain, consesus model, cryptography.
+This is a combination of traditional block chain, consesus model and cryptography.

-What next?